DLXPlugins/highlight-and-share/readme.txt

 Tags: quote, sharing, twitter, facebook, social Requires at least: 4.4
 Tested up to: 4.6
-Stable tag: 2.0.1
+Stable tag: 2.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://mediaron.com/contribute/

-A WordPress plugin for highlighting text and sharing it via Twitter.
+A WordPress plugin for highlighting text and sharing it via Twitter and Facebook.

 == Description ==

-A WordPress plugin for highlighting text and sharing it via Twitter.
+A WordPress plugin for highlighting text and sharing it via Twitter and Facebook.

-Sharing selectable text is only possible via Twitter, but an option to share the post via Facebook, LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.
+Sharing selectable text is only possible via Twitter and Facebook, but an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.

 This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).
 If you're looking for something more plug-and-play, please try <a href="https://wordpress.org/plugins/quotable/">Quotable</a>.